yashdiwan12/Brain-Tumor-Detection/README.md

 Used to visualize the results of the model training, including plotting the confusion matrix, classification report, and a bar chart showing the correct predictions per class.
 Visualization helps in better understanding the model's performance.

 Dataset Information
 The dataset used in this project consists of images organized in folders, where each folder corresponds to a distinct class.
 The images within each folder are used to extract texture features using the GLCM method.
+Dataset used: https://www.kaggle.com/datasets/ahmedhamada0/brain-tumor-detection

 Preparing Your Dataset
 To use your own dataset: